andersoxie/eODB/README.md

 ## Overview

-The Eiffel Orient DB interface (eODB) provides Eiffel users with an inrerface towards the Orient DB graph database.
+The Eiffel Orient DB interface (eODB) provides Eiffel users with an interface towards the Orient DB graph database http://www.orientechnologies.com/orientdb/

-This layer is multi-platform: it can be set on Windows, Linux operating systems ( TBD)
+This layer is multi-platform: it can be used on Windows, Linux operating systems ( TBD)

-Main ferures
+Main features

 * Create a graph databse in Orient DB, class GRAPHDATABASE
 * Create and manage Vertexes in Orient DB, class VERTEX